interchainio/dev-portal-docsite/README.md

-An aggregation of Interchain stack components documentation in 1 place like the [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk), [IBC-Go](https://github.com/cosmos/ibc-go), and [CometBFT](https://github.com/cometbft/cometbft).
+An aggregation of Interchain stack components documentation in 1 place.
 Built with [Docusaurus 2](https://docusaurus.io/) and deployed at <https://dev-portal-docsite.netlify.app/>.

 ## Architecture